Strategic Plan Categories

 - Biomedical Workforce Diversity

 The overall composition of the biomedical workforce—not just individuals’ skills—plays a role in its effectiveness.
 The Notice of NIH’s Interest in Diversity (NOT-OD-20-031) states, “Research shows that diverse teams working together and capitalizing on innovative ideas and distinct perspectives outperform homogenous teams.
 Scientists and trainees from diverse backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address complex scientific problems.
-There are many benefits that flow from a diverse NIH-supported scientific workforce, including: fostering scientific innovation, enhancing global competitiveness, contributing to robust learning environments, improving the quality of the research, advancing the likelihood that underserved or health disparity populations participate in and benefit from health research, and enhancing public trust.”
+There are many benefits that flow from a diverse NIH-supported scientific workforce, including: fostering scientific innovation, enhancing global competitiveness, contributing to robust learning environments, improving the quality of the research, advancing the likelihood that underserved or populations experiencing health disparities participate in and benefit from health research, and enhancing public trust.”

 - Minority Health and Health Disparities Scientific Workforce